 Other committees will include a Covid-19 group, which will look at working in the ‘new normal’ world, sharing advice, best practice and policy from organisations at home and abroad.

-The Guild also plans to provide an availability service for its members and post details of upcoming projects on our website.
+The AD Guild also plans to provide an availability service for its members and post details of upcoming production and job opportunities through its network.

 Our Guild will remain separate from BECTU, but we will work alongside our union and benefit from its established relationship with key industry players like PACT and from many other advantages the Union may be able to offer.

-The AD Guild aims to help all AD's.
-Help us help you and let's start working together...
+The AD Guild aims to help all AD's working in the UK and beyond.
+Help us to help you...